ManoaMallamas/ManoaMallamas.github.io/index.md

 * [Uniforms](https://uniforms.tools/) for React and Semantic UI-based form design and display.

 ## User Guide
-This section provides a walkthrough of the Kalo-Stem user interface and its capabilities.
+This section provides a walkthrough of the Kalo Stems user interface and its capabilities.

 ### Landing Page
 The landing page is presented to users when they visit the top-level URL to the site.
 It provides our motto and some previews of our application.